informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

     - `order`: An alternative sort method to apply when a client wants to semantically sort by key values.
 It follows the same syntax as `column_order`.
 In scalar array aggregate, you cannot sort based on other columns values, you can only sort based on the scalar value of the column.
     - `max_length`: `<number>` A number that defines the maximum number of elements that should be displayed.
 - `input_iframe`: Applicaple only to entry contexts.
 A JSON object that describes the settings for showing "input iframe" in entry apps.
 Please refer to the [input iframe document](input-iframe.md) for more information about this property.
+- `condition`: Applicable only to `detailed` context.
+A JSON object that defines a condition controlling whether this column or related entity is displayed.
+The condition references a data source whose result determines visibility.
+Please refer to the [condition documentation](column-directive.md#condition) for more information.
+- `condition_key`: Applicable only to `detailed` context.
+A string that references a reusable condition defined in the [`conditions`](#tag-2019-source-definitions) section of the `source-definitions` annotation.
+If both `condition` and `condition_key` are defined, `condition_key` takes precedence.